 The issue is that any changes to the scale would then be permanant and apply to the entire atlas.
 You'd lost the ability to temporarily override the scale for a single feature/page.
 The alternative would be for a dialog asking the user if they want scale changes to apply to the atlas or just the current feature, but that sounds like bad ux to me...

-#5 Updated by Denis Rouzaud over 5 years ago
+#5 Updated by Denis Rouzaud almost 6 years ago

 On the contrary, I don't think this is problem.